 Working in the UK

 International students who will be studying for more than 6 months are permitted to work for 20 hours per week during term-time, though this may be increased during the holiday periods.
-The Students' Association can help you find part-time work as well as offering other employment advice.
+Find out more about part-time work.
 Please note that this must not be relied upon as a means to fund your studies.
 Students coming to study for one semester only (less than 6 months) are usually not granted permission to work.